Coleman- Richardson Chair

 Coleman received a bachelor’s degree in computer science from the U.S. Air Force Academy, and masters’ degrees in computer science and computer engineering from Stanford University.
 Coleman later received an honorary doctorate from the University of Colorado, where he founded the Coleman Institute for Cognitive Disabilities.
 He was a member of Business Executives for National Security (BENS) and a member of the board of directors of Seagate Technologies LLC, Bitdefender, Energy Harbors Corporation, and Mitre Engenuity.

-Dr. William T. Richardson
+Dr. William E. Richardson

 Col. Bill Richardson was commissioned as a Distinguished Graduate from the USAF Academy class of 1971.
 He earned a Master’s degree in Computer Science in 1972 from UCLA, and was later assigned as a systems analyst in the Semi-Automatic Ground Environment System within NORAD.